mobiletechnologies/litecoin-demo/terraform/README.md

 ## Description

-This is deployed using [terragrunt](https://github.com/gruntwork-io/terragrunt) a thin wrapper for Terraform that supports locking and enforces best.
+This is deployed using [terragrunt](https://github.com/gruntwork-io/terragrunt) is a thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations DRY, working with multiple Terraform modules, and managing remote state.

 The `terragrunt.hcl` contains the values of vars used by the module: